-• Non-Isothermal Flow combines a General Heat Transfer application mode with a Weakly Compressible Navier-Stokes application mode to describe laminar flow with variable density.
+Non-Isothermal Flow combines a General Heat Transfer application mode with a Weakly Compressible Navier-Stokes application mode to describe laminar flow with variable density.

-- Turbulent Non-Isothermal Flow in addition to turbulent Weakly Compressible Flow requires two separate General Heat Transfer application modes to model the jump in temperature across the turbulent thermal boundary layer. - Joule Heating applies the resistive heating generated in a Conductive Media DC application mode from COMSOL Multiphysics, or the AC/DC Module if included in your license, as source in a General Heat Transfer application mode.
+- Turbulent Non-Isothermal Flow in addition to turbulent Weakly Compressible Flow requires two separate General Heat Transfer application modes to model the jump in temperature across the turbulent thermal boundary layer.
+For more information about the Fluid-Thermal Interaction predefined multiphysics couplings, see "Non-Isothermal Flow" on page 228. - Joule Heating applies the resistive heating generated in a Conductive Media DC application mode from COMSOL Multiphysics, or the AC/DC Module if included in your license, as a source in a General Heat Transfer application mode.
 The reverse coupling, giving a temperature-dependent conductivity, can also be included.
-The Joule Heating predefined Multiphysics coupling is documented under "Electro-Thermal Interaction-Joule Heating" on page 321 in the COMSOL Multiphysics Modeling Guide.
+The Joule Heating predefined Multiphysics coupling is documented under "Electro-Thermal Interaction-Joule Heating" on page 380 of the COMSOL Multiphysics Modeling Guide.